ietf-wg-cellar/matroska-specification/notes.md

 The 3D support is still in infancy and may evolve to support more features.

 The StereoMode used to be part of Matroska v2 but it didn't meet the requirement for multiple tracks.
 There was also a bug in libmatroska prior to 0.9.0 that would save/read it as 0x53B9 instead of 0x53B8.
 Readers may support these legacy files by checking Matroska v2 or 0x53B9.
-The [olders values](http://www.matroska.org/node/1/revisions/74/view#StereoMode) were 0: mono, 1: right eye, 2: left eye, 3: both eyes.
+The [older values](http://www.matroska.org/node/1/revisions/74/view#StereoMode) were 0: mono, 1: right eye, 2: left eye, 3: both eyes.

 # Track Operation